DriveX-devs/OScar/README.md

 The OCABS main help, with all the possibile options, can be displayed with `./OCABS --help`, after compiling the OCABS binary.

-OCABS also supports a proposed enhancement to CAM messages (i.e., the [https://github.com/francescoraves483/EnhancedCAMs-asn1](Enhanced CAMs)), to be used in conjunction with the [https://github.com/francescoraves483/AIM-AutomotiveIntegratedMap](AIM Local Dynamic Map).
+OCABS also supports a proposed enhancement to CAM messages (i.e., the [Enhanced CAMs](https://github.com/francescoraves483/EnhancedCAMs-asn1)), to be used in conjunction with the [AIM Local Dynamic Map](https://github.com/francescoraves483/AIM-AutomotiveIntegratedMap).
 The transmission of the enhanced messages may break compatibility with other existing standard-compliant stacks (e.g., the Cohda Wireless stack, the [ms-van3t](https://github.com/marcomali/ms-van3t) stack in emulation mode), and it is thus enabled only when explicitly specified through the option `--enable-enhanced-CAMs` (or, in short, `-E`) .
 If not enabled, standard-compliant version 2 CAMs are sent, without any modification.

 When enhanced CAMs are **not** enabled, the following options (and the corresponding short versions) are **no longer** valid and thus should not be specified: `--own-public-ip`, `--own-private-ip`, `--extra-comp-dev-ip`, `--rssi-aux-update-interval`, `--aux-dev-ip`.